-- Closed sessions may be held to by any public body to consider: - Character; - Alleged misconduct; - Professional competence; - Physical or mental health of a person; - With some exceptions, or to prepare, revise, administer, or grade examinations administered on behalf of the public body; or - to consider an appeal by a person of the results of an examination appeal by a person of the results of an examination administered on behalf of the public body. - Closed sessions may NOT be held: - To discuss the appointment of any person to public office or as a member of a public body.
+- Closed sessions may be held to by any public body to consider: - Character or Alleged misconduct; - Professional competence; - Physical or mental health of a person; - With some exceptions, or to prepare, revise, administer, or grade examinations administered on behalf of the public body; or - to consider an appeal by a person of the results of an examination appeal by a person of the results of an examination administered on behalf of the public body. - Litigation Strategies: to either (1) provide information to the Board regarding potential or existing litigation or (2) to advise the Board as it deliberates toward a decision on matter in pending or existing litigation.
+However, any action decided by the Board, must be on record in a public meeting. - Closed sessions may NOT be held: - To discuss the appointment of any person to public office or as a member of a public body.
 NRS 241.030(4)(d); see also City Council of City of Reno v.
 Reno Newspapers, Inc., 105 Nev.
 886, 784 P.2d 974 (1989). - To consider the character, alleged misconduct, or professional competence of an elected member of a public body, or a person who is an appointed public officer or who serves at the pleasure of a public body as a chief executive or administrative officer or in a comparable position.